gmaclennan/docker-openvpn/README.md

 # Private Internet Access
 A Centos Docker container for connecting to the PIA servers using OpenVPN, based on [colinherbert/pia-openvpn](https://hub.docker.com/r/colinhebert/pia-openvpn/)
+Has a firewall/killswitch configured, so your information cannot be leaked if the vpn connection fails.

 ## Improvements
 * Updated Dockerfile to fetch new configuration directly from PIA on each build
 * Changed openvpn.sh so it works with Centos
 * Updated README
+* Added firewall/killswitch support

 # What is Private Internet Access
 Private Internet Access VPN Service encrypts your connection and provides you with an anonymous IP to protect your privacy.